klarna/kco_rest_dotnet/README.md

 [examples](src/main/java/examples/) package.

 The basic workflow is the following:
-1) Create a transport (SDK has a default one, but you can implement your own);
+1) Create an SDK Client
-2) Use API you want to via created Transport.
+2) Build the new API instance via created Client

 ```java
 package com.mycompany.app;